 The federal FMP does not allow for conservation equivalency and would require an amendment to the plan to make the necessary changes consistent with those proposed in this document; therefore, a single coastwide measure is set in federal waters.
-Federal permit holders have to follow regulations set by the NOAA Fisheries regardless of where they are fishing: The Council recommended to NOAA Fisheries that the federal measures for the 2014 fishing year be: xxx inch TL minimum fish size, xx fish possession limit, and open season xxxx.
-Under the proposed measures, regions will implement recreational black sea bass management programs that utilize minimum size limits, maximum possession limits, and seasonal closures that are designed to achieve a specific harvest reduction/liberalization that, when combined with the other regions in the management unit, achieve the required coastwide reduction/liberalization for 2014.
+Federal permit holders have to follow regulations set by the NOAA Fisheries regardless of where they are fishing.
+The Council recommended to NOAA Fisheries that the federal measures for the 2014 fishing year be: 12.5 inch TL minimum fish size, 15 fish possession limit, and open season of May 19-September 18 and Oct 18-December 31 so long as reductions the combined reduction in state waters and federal waters landings meet NOAA requirements.
+If action is not taken to meet the required reduction specified by NOAA, coastwide measures would include a 13 inch TL minimum fish size, a 5 fish possession limit, and a season from June 1-September 30.
+Under the ad hoc regional measures approach, regions will implement recreational black sea bass management programs that utilize minimum size limits, maximum possession limits, and seasonal closures that are designed to achieve a specific harvest reduction/liberalization that, when combined with the other regions in the management unit, achieve the required coastwide reduction for 2014 of 7% in numbers of fish (based on preliminary wave 1-5 data with wave 6 projected using prior years data)

-Reduction tables, provided by the Technical Committee, will be used to determine which suite of possession limits, size limits, and closed seasons would constrain recreational landings to the recreational harvest limit for the state/region.
-Tables would be adjusted for each region to account for past effectiveness of the regulations.
-Each region would propose a combination of size limit, possession limit, and closed season that would constrain landings to the appropriate level.
+Reduction tables, provided by the TC, will be used to determine which suite of possession limits, size limits, and closed seasons would constrain recreational landings to the recreational harvest limit for the state/region.
+Tables will be adjusted for each region to account for past effectiveness of the regulations.
+Each region will propose a combination of size limit, possession limit, and closed season that would constrain landings to the appropriate level.
 These regulations will be reviewed by the Technical Committee and approved by the Board.
-States would not implement measures by mode or area unless the PSE of the mode or area for that region is less than 15%.
+States will not implement measures by mode or area unless the PSE of the mode or area for that region is less than 15%.

 Note: The MRIP data used to set state-specific conservation equivalent measures produces more variable results when used on a state-by-state basis.
 As the coverage area increases, the variability of the data decreases; therefore, adopting regional or coastwide approaches will give more precision to the data.